 Given both apps are working A-OK, follow these simple steps to activate the playlist ‘My Shazam Tracks’ in your Apple Music Library.

 1) Launch the Shazam application.
-Go to the My Shazam tab, and hit the gear icon.
-Finally, tap on Connect to Apple Music and select OK when asked for confirmation.
+Swipe to the Library and hit the gear icon.

 As far as instructions go, this is essentially all it took!
 Told you it was a breeze.